 VandeWal: It’s very agave-forward.
 Is this Tia Maria?

-This homage to New Orleans-style coffee from head distiller Dave Smith of St. George Spirits in Alameda, Calif., is made using Ethiopian arabica beans, roasted French chicory root and Madagascar vanilla.
-As with Mr. Black, the coffee beans are roasted on premise, and the blend relies heavily on dark roast beans but also incorporates some lighter roasted beans for fruitier notes to balance out the darker complex notes.
+This homage to New Orleans-style coffee (25% ABV / 50 Proof) from head distiller Dave Smith of St. George Spirits in Alameda, California, is made using Ethiopian arabica beans, roasted French chicory root and Madagascar vanilla.
+As with Mr. Black, the coffee beans are roasted on-premise, and the blend relies heavily on dark roast beans but also incorporates some lighter roasted beans for fruitier notes to balance the darker complex notes.
 The flavors are extracted using a cold-infusion method.

 Montagano: It tastes like Maxwell House and takes me home to waking up on Christmas Day and my mom making coffee, with the house smelling like chicory and coffee.